All media inquiries , collaborations interviews, speak at a event, call or email us

 Can I survive HG without medication?

 After several weeks of vomiting, you can become very malnourished, yet this may not be realized by health professionals who only see you periodically.
 This is especially true if you are above your ideal body weight prior to pregnancy.
 TPPN (Total Peripheral Parenteral Nutrition) or TPN (Total Parenteral Nutrition) may be ordered by your physician to ensure you receive adequate nutrition.
-TPPN supplies many more nutrients than basic IV fluids, and may be given in a regular (peripheral) IV in the arm.
-However, the IV will typically only last for a few days and will then need to be replaced.
+TPPN supplies many more nutrients than basic IV fluids.
 If your health care doctor won't give you TPN you may need to fight for it.
-Many doctors are misinformed on HG it is very important to do your research.
+Many doctors are misinformed on HG it is very important facts of Nutrition during HG.
+Do your research.

 TPN supplies most of your daily nutritional requirements and is usually given through a catheter called a PICC line placed in the arm, or a central venous line placed in the neck/shoulder area.
 Local anesthetic is given to minimize pain during the procedure.
 These catheters are much longer and the end point is in the heart.
 This allows very concentrated nutrients to be given without damage to the smaller blood vessels of the arms.
 It is important to note that TPPN/TPN is not a complete formula.
 Added multivitamins are very important to avoid nutritionally-related complications.
 Management of HG with Parenteral Nutrition Once you lose over 5% of your pre-pregnancy body weight, nutritional therapies should be discussed, especially if you continue to have significant nausea, vomiting, and weight loss.
 At a minimum, IV home therapy with added vitamins should be administered after a few weeks of frequent vomiting.
 Once you lose 8-10% of your body weight or have been vomiting for more than a month, it is imperative that you receive support to replace the many nutrients you have lost and to maintain your hydration.
 TPPN or TPN is the next choice for ongoing replacement.
 Dehydration perpetuates the vomiting cycle, as do nutritional deficiencies.
 If nutritional support is not offered and/or you are not responding to anti-vomiting medications, a second opinion with a specialist may be needed.
 Nutrition is one of the most challenging and important issues for women with HG.
 Pregnant women require a variety of nutrients both for their own healing and for the normal development of their unborn child.
 The baby's requirements for minerals, vitamins, and other nutrients come first and are taken from the mother's bones, organs, tissues, and other storage areas.
 This can leave the mother depleted very quickly, which can take months, or even years, to correct.
 These nutrients are also needed to form the placenta, to increase the size of the uterus and breast tissue, and to create amniotic fluid.
 A mother's blood volume increases by 25–50%, and more fluids, iron, B12, folic acid, zinc and copper, calcium, magnesium, and proteins are needed to support this new blood.
 Storage levels of most nutrients must be obtained from the diet as well.
 A nutritional consult may be helpful both during and after pregnancy to ensure she sufficiently rebuilds her nutrient stores, especially before becoming pregnant again.